Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 He decided not to press the issue.
 That way lay an argument just as intractable as trying to point out to the Kwmbwrw that they were, biologically speaking, obligate omnivores and that their strictly herbivorous lifestyle led to malnutrition problems that placed a permanent burden on their economy.
 Certainly, the Kwmbwrw and the Gaoians had been at odds over that point from the instant the Gaoians had made first contact.

-"Not to rush you…" he said, delicately.
+"Not to rush you..." he said, delicately.
 "But I was rather expecting that you would have started to build things and experiment by now."

 "I have."